 First spotted in March, Nova V1405 Cas has suddenly flared in brightness over the past week, enabling observers to spot it without binoculars or a telescope.
 You can see it too, if you observe from a dark-sky site and know just where to look!
 Plus … what is it?
 It’s not a supernova or exploding star.
 What causes a star to appear where no star was before?
 You’ll find charts, photos from our community, and an explanation here.

 Japanese photographer Yuji Nakamura spotted a nova located in the direction of the constellation Cassiopeia the Queen on March 18, 2021.
 At that time, this light in our sky – which has been named V1405 Cas – was shining at about magnitude 9.6, much too faint to see with the eye.
 Just a few days later, though, the nova had brightened to about magnitude 7.6, making it bright enough to be visible with binoculars.
-That’s around the time Alexandru Barbovschi in Moldova teamed up with Tara Mostofi in California to capture the image seen above.
-If the nova continues to brighten, those with keen eyesight might be able to spot it without optical aid before it fades away again.
-Bright novae are fairly rare, so – especially if you have binoculars or a small telescope – get out and see this one while you can.
-Alexandru Barbovschi wrote:
+Now that the nova is around magnitude 5.5, those with keen eyesight and dark skies can hunt it down without any optical aid at all, though it may help to first locate it with binoculars or a telescope and then your eyes alone.
+The charts below will help you star hop to the nova.

 V1405 Cas is located at right ascension 23h 24m 48s, declination +61° 11′ 15″.